-A well functioning pump is the heart of your swimming pool.
+A well functioning pump is the heart of your above-ground swimming pool.
 But the maintenance of a pool pump is quite intimidating.
 No worries, the job will be easy to handle if you can bring some things back into balance.

 So, we are going to talk about the above ground pool pumps maintenance.
 We can assure you of making your path easier for the process.
 Just stick to us for the last.

 Circulation and filtration of water are the main tasks of your pool pump.
 You can compare this process with your body.
 Your body is continuously circulating blood, your pool similarly should be continuously circulating water.

 So, this is why we called the pump the heart of your pool.
 Okay, enough beating around the bush.
 Let’s get into the point.

 This is how a pool pump prosecutes the flow of water.